Earnest Money Basics

 The amount offered usually correlates somewhat with the purchase price of the property, but this can vary by locality and custom.
 The amount of earnest money is also normally negotiable—it's not contractually or legally carved in stone.

 The seller doesn't have to accept the initial amount offered by the prospective buyer.
 Sellers might require an increase in earnest money for various reasons.
-Maybe the buyer has requested an extended period until closing, or he's offering zero or a very low down payment.
+Maybe the buyer has requested an extended period until closing, or they are offering zero or a very low down payment.
 The seller might have other offers on the property, or maybe the buyer just offered too little money overall.
 The seller might be concerned about the buyer's ability to get a mortgage.

 In some cases, sellers might set minimum earnest money amounts in their listing advertisements.
 New home builders also often have certain minimum upfront deposit requirements.